 Are you looking for the perfect breakfast cookie that will satisfy your hunger and reduce your cravings for sugary snacks?
 Try these raw vegan banana oatmeal cookies by Julie Van den Kerchove!
-They are sweet, slightly crunchy and very rich in potassium, thanks to the addition of fresh banana.
+They are sweet, slightly crunchy, and very rich in potassium, thanks to the addition of fresh bananas.
 Did you know that potassium is a natural cellulite buster?
 It eliminates excess sodium from your cells, which is the number one cause of cellulite.
 Another great reason to enjoy these raw vegan banana oatmeal cookies!

 Learn How to Cook Plant-Based Meals at Home!

 For those of you interested in eating more plant-based, we highly recommend downloading the Food Monster App — with over 15,000 delicious recipes.
 It is the largest plant-based recipe resource to help reduce your environmental footprint, save animals and get healthy!
 And, while you are at it, we encourage you to also learn about the environmental and health benefits of a plant-based diet.

 Here are some great resources to get you started:

 - Weekly Vegan Meal Plans